MicrosoftDocs/dynamics365smb-docs/business-central/design-details-handling-reordering-policies.md

 planning line quantity = current supply quantity – (projected inventory – overflow level)

 > [!NOTE]
-> For sAs with all warning lines, the maximum and minimum order quantity and order multiple are ignored.
+> As with all warning lines, the maximum and minimum order quantity and order multiple are ignored.

 #### Defining the action message type